P331 Tube Loading Amplifier (ALT ROCK)

 “Seriously using it on more than half the work I’m doing.
 Scary good work tool.
 It has quickly become an essential tool, the most versatile box I’ve ever found to subtly colorize a track.
 Congrats to you and Dave!!!!”

 The LOADING circuit is part of the fully differential (balanced) Class-A tube amplifier.
 It was designed to coerce an audio signal to hit the tube at different points on its response curve.
-As the gain increases to the tube, the signal is padded down in equal measure.
-This allows precise and repeatable loads to be applied to the tubes.
-It also helps to ensure minimal level gain or loss, allowing you to audition the enhancement the tubes are imparting without drastic changes in level.
+As the gain increases through the tube, the signal is padded down in equal measure.
+This helps to ensure minimal audible level gain or loss, allowing you to audition the enhancement the tubes are imparting without drastic changes in level.

 (Bonnie Raitt, Bettye LaVette, Belly, Aimee Mann, The Milk Carton Kids)